Order of Nine Angles: Definition

 The ONA has been characterised as a new religious movement.
 The group presents its teachings as "Traditional Satanism", and various scholars of religion have described it as Satanic.
 The scholar Jesper Aagaard Petersen called the ONA's teachings a "new interpretation of Satanism and the left-hand path".
 Other scholars have offered similar descriptions; Per Faxneld described the ONA as "a dangerous and extreme form of Satanism", while Fredrik Gregorius called it "one of the most controversial and infamous Satanic groups of the twentieth century".
 Religious studies scholar Graham Harvey thought that the ONA fit the stereotype of the Satanist "better than other groups", like the Church of Satan, in large part due to its embrace of "deeply shocking" and illegal acts.
 Conversely, the scholar of religion George Sieg argued that the ONA should be categorised as "post-Satanic" because it has "surpassed (without fully abandoning) identification with its original satanic paradigm".

-Other scholars have portrayed it principally as an overlap between Satanism and Nazism; the historian of religion Nicholas Goodrick-Clarke called it a "Satanic Nazi cult", while the specialists in far-right politics Jeffrey Kaplan and Leonard Weinberg characterised it as a "National Socialist-oriented Satanist group".
+Other scholars have portrayed it principally as an overlap between Satanism and Nazism; the historian Nicholas Goodrick-Clarke called it a "Satanic Nazi cult", while the specialists in far-right politics Jeffrey Kaplan and Leonard Weinberg characterised it as a "National Socialist-oriented Satanist group".
 Further academic descriptions have highlighted other links; the religious studies scholar Connell R. Monette called it a "blend" of Satanism with Hermeticism and "some pagan elements", while the historian of religion Ethan Doyle White characterised it as a group existing at the intersection of the Satanic and modern pagan milieus.
 Considering the manner in which the ONA had syncretized both Satanism and Heathenry, the historian of religion Mattias Gardell described its spiritual perspective as "a heathen satanic path".
 With the recent (post-2020) appearance of ONA in American and European news media, historical scholarship has examined the relationship between ONA's unique esoteric tradition and violent political accelerationism to characterize the movement as neo-fascist.

 Alternative definitions have been provided by counter-terrorism organisations.
 The Global Network on Extremism and Technology for instance labels the ONA a "decentralised esoteric militant accelerationist network of threat actors".
+The ONA has been described as "occult-based neo-Nazi and racially motivated violent extremist group" by the United States government.